What is a carcinoid tumor?

 How is a carcinoid tumor diagnosed?

-Diagnosing a small carcinoid tumor that’s not causing carcinoid syndrome symptoms is difficult.
-These tumors are often found when doing surgery or in an exam for another condition.
-For example, some carcinoid tumors are found when a healthcare provider removes an appendix for appendicitis.
+It's hard to diagnose a small carcinoid tumor that’s not causing carcinoid syndrome or other symptoms.
+These tumors are often found when doing surgery or an exam for another condition.
+For instance, some carcinoid tumors are found when the appendix is removed due to appendicitis.

-These tests may be used to help diagnose carcinoid tumor:
+These tests may be used to help diagnose carcinoid tumors:

 Urine test.
-If you have a carcinoid tumor that is making too much hormone, it may show up as a type of acid in your urine called 5-HIAA (5-hydroxy indole acetic acid).
-This is a waste product of serotonin.
+If you have a carcinoid tumor that's making too much serotonin hormone, it might show up as an acid in your urine called 5-HIAA (5-hydroxyindoleacetic acid).

-After a diagnosis of carcinoid tumor, you’ll likely need more tests.
+After diagnosis of a carcinoid tumor, you’ll likely need more tests.
 These help your healthcare providers learn more about the cancer.
-They can help show if the cancer has grown into nearby areas or spread to other parts of your body.
+They can help show if the cancer has grown into nearby tissues or spread to other parts of your body.
 The test results help your healthcare providers decide the best ways to treat the cancer.

-The stage of a cancer tells your doctor how much and how far it has spread in your body.
-The stage of a cancer is one of the most important things to know when deciding how to treat it.
+The stage of a cancer tells how much cancer there is and how far it has spread in your body.
+The stage is one of the most important things to know when deciding how to treat cancer.

-Stage groupings can have a value of 1 to 4 and they're written as Roman numerals I, II, II, and IV.
+Stage groupings can have a value of 1 to 4.
+They're written as Roman numerals I (1), II (2), III (3), and IV (4).
 The higher the number, the more advanced the cancer is.
 Letters and numbers can be used after the Roman numeral to give more details.

-Your healthcare provider will talk with you about what your cancer stage means for your treatment.
-Make sure to ask any questions or talk about your concerns.
+Your healthcare provider will talk with you about what your cancer stage is and what it means for your treatment.
+Make sure to ask questions so you understand your cancer stage and what it means.

 How is a carcinoid tumor treated?

 The best treatment for small carcinoid tumors that have not spread is surgery.
-Surgery for these tumors can cure them.
-Once a tumor has spread or become too big to remove, other treatments may still work well.
+Surgery can cure these tumors.
+Once a tumor has spread or is too big to remove, other treatments may still work well.
 Here are some treatments that may be used:

 Partial surgery.
-If a tumor is too big to take out completely, surgery may be used to remove part of it so that other treatments may work better.
+If a tumor is too big to take it all out, surgery may be used to remove part of it so that other treatments may work better.

-Liver treatment.
-If a carcinoid tumor has spread into your liver, chemotherapy medicines may be injected into your liver.
-Or small pellets may be injected that block blood flow to the tumor cells.
+Chemotherapy.
+Medicines that kill or slow the growth of carcinoid tumor cells may be given into your bloodstream or taken by mouth.
+Many times, several of these medicines are given together.
+If a carcinoid tumor has spread into your liver, chemotherapy may be injected right into your liver.
+Or small pellets may be injected into blood vessels in the liver to block blood flow to the tumor cells.

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Discuss your concerns with your healthcare provider before making a decision.

 You may also want to get a second opinion before starting treatment.
-Some insurance companies need one for certain cancer diagnoses.
-In addition to providing more information, a second opinion can also give you peace of mind about your treatment decisions.
+It might help you learn about other treatment options and can give you peace of mind about your treatment decisions.